thesteau/Programming-Syntax-Comparison/README.md

 # Programming-Syntax-Comparison
-Programming syntax comparison web application for the purpose of easily identifing nuances across multiple programming syntaxes.
+Programming syntax comparison web application for the purpose of easily identifying nuances across multiple programming syntaxes.

 See this project live:
 https://programming-languages-compare.herokuapp.com/